- Rhone Alps, Savoie

 The milk for this cheese must be locally-produced raw cow’s milk from the Montbeliarde, Abondance, and Tarine breeds of cow.
 The milk must be brought to the place of production as quickly as possible, and renneting must be done within 24 hours of the last milking.
 After production, the cheeses are put into a cellar to dry, turned every two days, and washed with whey to aid the development of the rind.

-Reblochon is a beautifully proportioned cheese with a thin, orange-yellow to pink, close textured, velvety rind.
+Reblochon is a beautifully proportioned cheese with a thin, orange-yellow to pink, close-textured, velvety rind.
 The paste is very smooth, supple, and ivory in color.